aharvard/my-site/src/posts/2020-12-20-js-closures.md

 Notice how the `count` variable is not shared between `step()` and `jump()`.
 Calling `step()` does not affect the `jump()` count.

 Since `let count = 0` is contained in the scope of `counter()`, we can declare scope globally, or locally in another function, and it would not conflict.

+Since `let count = 0` is contained in the `counter()` scope, we could declare a new variable called `count` globally or locally in another function, and it would not conflict.